 - The breach directly resulted in the victim’s injuries.

-Victims of medical malpractice should not have to bear the cost of additional treatments or surgeries required after a misdiagnosis or botched procedure, and we believe that negligent doctors and health care providers should be held accountable for any damages they cause to patients.
+Victims of medical malpractice in Missouri should not have to bear the cost of additional treatments or surgeries required after a misdiagnosis or botched procedure, and we believe that negligent doctors and health care providers should be held accountable for any damages they cause to patients.

-The law offices of Douglas, Haun & Heidemann has been representing clients in the Springfield and Bolivar, Mo., area since 1912, and we can navigate any medical malpractice case, no matter how complicated it may be.
+The law offices of Douglas, Haun & Heidemann has been representing clients in the Springfield and Bolivar, Mo., area since 1912, and our law firm can navigate any medical malpractice case, no matter how complicated it may be.
 We aggressively pursue all avenues for compensation on behalf of our clients, so they can focus on healing.
 Reach out to us to start reviewing your case today, or if you have any questions about medical malpractice law in Springfield and Bolivar, Mo.